zevaryx/meshtastic-rak6421-guide/README.md

 > **Note:** Slot pin layouts differ.
 See the [RAK6421 WisBlock Pi HAT Datasheet](https://docs.rakwireless.com/product-categories/wishat/rak6421-wisblock-pi-hat/datasheet/#schematics).

 ### Meshtasticd-Supported WisBlock Modules
-> **Compatibility note:** This document targets **meshtasticd 2.7.15 only**.
-RAK1906 and RAK1901 sensors are not yet fully supported in this version.
-Before starting, run:
-> `sudo cp /etc/meshtasticd/available.d/lora-RAK6421-13300-slot1.yaml /etc/meshtasticd/config.d/`
->
-> The examples use **RAK12019** as reference hardware (supported in 2.7.15).
-The guide will be updated once Meshtasticd adds full RAK1906/RAK1901 support.
-The following WisBlock modules have been tested and work with meshtasticd (as of version 2.7.17).
+> **Compatibility note:** This document targets **meshtasticd 2.7.20**.
+The following WisBlock modules have been tested and work with meshtasticd (as of version 2.7.20).
 We will update this list as new versions are released:

 | RAK Name   | Chip / Component   | Measures              | Status  |
 |------------|--------------------|-----------------------|---------|